 Splinter Cell 1.0 Benchmarks:

-I used the Mac benchmark scripts linked on our Mac Splinter Cell FPS db entry page.
+I used the Mac benchmark scripts from Mac Splinter Cell FPS db.
 (Attempts to use beyond3d's benchmark file failed to run properly, due to the control prefs setup apparently.)

 Splinter Cell does not support FSAA, but high quality settings were used: